 In 2011 I was asked by NN to design the mainframe interfaces for TIBCO.
 The solution had to cater for CICS and Batch interfaces, Fire&Forget and Request/Reply patterns, both inbound and outbound.
 In the preceding years all the IFSA interfaces were built using coolgen (4GL COBOL generator).
 This was a further challenge, as the standard copybooks could not be used.
 After a few months I produced the Proof of concept upon which the whole migration project was based.
 The solution uses (among others) COBOL, CICS, coolgen, EMS API, SubStation, P2P queues, TIBCO BW, TIBCO AMX and WSDL.

-As Certified Scrum Master I first came to grips with the philosophy of Scrum and then introduced it into my development team with great success.
+As Certified Scrum Master, I first came to grips with the philosophy of Scrum in 2013 at NN, and then introduced it into my development team with great success.
 For most of the TIBCO migration project the project manager had been using the traditional waterfall method of project planning.
 It was successful to a certain extent, but we were missing our deadlines.
 I did a grassroots introduction of Scrum and after a few days the results were so visible that I asked the project manager if I could introduce Scrum formally.
 The last part of the project that we did, using Scrum, has been on target and the number of defects declined dramatically.
 The team functioned as a well-oiled machine and the development team members were very enthusiastic about achieving our common goal.
-As Scrum Master of this team I believe Scrum is not just another project management fad, but the best way to manage software projects today.
+As Scrum Master of this team, I believe Scrum is not just another project management fad, but the best way to manage software projects today.

 I had the role of Scrum Master for two projects at Kempen & Co.